 Long famous as the pathway between two oceans, the Isthmus of Panama is ecologically more important as the pathway between two vast continents.
 With forested mountains in east and west separated by the central lowlands, Panama constitutes both a land bridge for many species and a biogeographic barrier for others.
 Consequently, it is a rich mixing ground for various elements of the avifaunas of North and South America.
-Panama hosts more than 970 species of birds, and this short tour to the Canopy Tower and the Canopy Lodge is designed as your pathway to one-third of them.
+Panama hosts more than 970 species of birds, and this tour to the Canopy Tower and the Canopy Lodge is designed as your pathway to one-third of them.

 One of the highlights of this tour, even for veteran Neotropical birders, is as likely to be the reward of becoming a canopy-dweller.
-Atop the tower, intimate views may be obtained of a becoming assortment of feathered canopydwellers-from electric Blue Cotingas and Green Shrike-Vireos to splendid Black-headed Tody-Flycatchers, Browncapped Tyrannulets, Fasciated Antshrikes, and perhaps a Lesser Greenlet.
+Atop the tower, intimate views may be obtained of a becoming assortment of feathered canopy-dwellers-from electric Blue Cotingas and Green Shrike-Vireos to splendid Black-headed Tody-Flycatchers, Brown-capped Tyrannulets, Fasciated Antshrikes, and perhaps a Lesser Greenlet.
 Our exhilarating site for the first four nights will be the remarkable, award-winning Canopy Tower www.canopytower.com, a former radar installation located at the top of Semaphore Hill that has been transformed into a marvelous birding facility.
 We encourage you to visit the virtual canopy before visiting the actual canopy.

 One of the wonderful things about staying at the Canopy Tower is the access it affords to one of the best birding locales in the world, the Pipeline Road.
 The road is chock full of birds and winds through such high-quality forest that it is here that the Peregrine Fund and other biologists worked on a reintroduction program for the Harpy Eagle.
-It is also a good place to see several species of antbirds-little is quite as exciting as coming upon your first army ant swarm, attended, sometimes feverishly, by Ocellated, Bicolored, and Spotted antbirds, Plain-brown, Northern Barred-, Cocoa, and Black-striped woodcreepers, and Gray-headed Tanager.
+It is also a good place to see several species of antibirds-little is quite as exciting as coming upon your first army ant swarm, attended, sometimes feverishly, by Ocellated, Bicolored, and Spotted antibirds, Plain-brown, Northern Barred-, Cocoa, and Black-striped woodcreepers, and Gray-headed Tanager.
 Neither is it uncommon to encounter a Cecropia tree full of frugivorous birds like Keel-billed and Yellow-throated (formerly Chestnut-mandibled) toucans or Red-capped and Velvety (Blue-crowned) manakins; and lethargic species like trogons, puffbirds, and motmots that sit almost motionless, seemingly content to watch forest life go by.

-Near the Canopy Lodge we'll watch for local specialties such as this Black-crowned Antpitta.
-These birds have a restricted distribution that includes eastern Panama.
-Photograph by guide Chris Benesh.
+Near the Canopy Lodge we'll watch for local specialties such as this White-tipped Sicklebill.
+The amazing bill is adapted for feeding on Heliconia and other flowers.
+Photograph by guide Sam Wilson.